Statistics and Probability: Cumulative Distribution Function

 Along the right-hand side of this article, you will find various computer programs used for running the CDF.
 It is difficult, if not impossible to achieve CDF outcomes by hand figuring and hand graphing.
 A computer program is necessary.

 An abundance of statistics texts and manuals, as well as hand held statistical and graphing computers are available on the market to enable students and researchers to use the CDF and other complex functions easily and quickly.

 Several additional resources can be accessed for use in determining and applying the CDF in real life scenarios.
 Some of these resources include:

-- Engineers Handbook - This is one of my favorite resources.
+- Engineers Handbook: This is one of my favorite resources.
 My father studied mechanical and electrical engineering and always kept an edition of this book on hand.
 I found it very useful in high school for trigonometry and calculus reference, and was fascinated by all of the tables it included.
-Using this online version, click on a tab at the top of the page for Reference Tables.
-I think you will be pleased at the extensive material you find in this book.

 - For additional resources, visit you nearest college or university mathematics or engineering department library and review the software programs on public-access computers.

 Cumulative Distribution Function of the Standard Normal Distribution

 A good reference for this distribution is the Engineering Statistics Handbook.
 126.96.36.199.1: Tests for Probability of Distribution: Cumulative Distribution Function of the Standard Normal Distribution.
 US Department of Commerce: NIST

 NOTE: The table on this federal internet page applies the symmetry of the normal distribution, so the relevant expression for the variable of interest given is really the following: